derpen/badappleascii/README.md

 Convert a video to ASCII.
 Currenly only works on grayscaled video.

-The examples run [bad apple](https://www.youtube.com/watch?v=FtutLA63Cp8) on the terminal as ascii characters.
+The example run [bad apple](https://www.youtube.com/watch?v=FtutLA63Cp8) on the terminal as ascii characters.
 No sound though(yet).

-It's Terrible, but it works.
+# TODO
+* add sound
+* fix framerate
+* organize everything into one file

 # Usage